Laurent phenomenon for Landau-Ginzburg models of complete intersections in Grassmannians of planes: Abstract

 \section{Abstract}

 In a spirit of Givental's constructions Batyrev, Ciocan-Fontanine, Kim, and van Straten suggested Landau--Ginzburg models for smooth Fano complete intersections in Grassmannians and partial flag varieties as certain complete intersections in complex tori equipped with special functions called superpotentials.
 We provide a particular algorithm for constructing birational isomorphisms of these models for complete intersections in Grassmannians of planes with complex tori.
 In this case the superpotentials are given by Laurent polynomials.
 We study Givental's integrals for Landau--Ginzburg models suggested by Batyrev, Ciocan-Fontanine, Kim, and van Straten and show that they are periods for pencils of fibers of maps provided by Laurent polynomials we obtain.
 The algorithm we provide after minor modifications can be applied in a more general context.
-In the appendix written by Thomas Prince one more algorithm is presented.